 My name is Soumyadeep Roy.
-I am a PhD Candidate in the Department of Computer Science and Engineering at IIT Kharagpur, West Bengal, India.
-My thesis topic is “Incorporating Domain Knowledge in Medical NLP Applications“.
+I am a Ph.D.
+Candidate in Computer Science and Engineering Department at IIT Kharagpur, West Bengal, India.
+My thesis topic is “Incorporating Domain Knowledge in Medical NLP Applications.”
 I work under the supervision of Prof. Niloy Ganguly and Prof. Shamik Sural.
-I am currently also a part of Complex Networks Research Group(CNeRG), IIT Kharagpur.
+I am also part of the Complex Networks Research Group(CNeRG), IIT Kharagpur.

-I have joined as a Research Associate from January 2021 at the Leibniz AI Future Lab, L3S Research Center, Leibniz University Hannover, Germany, where I work under the supervision of Prof. Niloy Ganguly and Prof. Wolfgang Nejdl.
-Here, I work on the “Big Data in Psychiatric Disorders” project where we study patient subtyping of Parkinsons and Schizophrenia disease using clinical and genomic data (SNPs).
+I joined as a Research Associate in January 2021 at the Leibniz AI Future Lab, L3S Research Center, Leibniz University Hannover, Germany, where I work under Prof. Niloy Ganguly and Prof. Wolfgang Nejdl.
+Here, I work on the “Big Data in Psychiatric Disorders” project, where we study patient subtyping of Parkinson’s and Schizophrenia disease using clinical and genomic data (SNPs).

-I completed my Masters (MS research) from IIT Kharagpur.
-I defended my thesis titled Computational Approaches for Online Reputation Monitoring [Modeling, Analysis and Recommendation].
-This work was a result of a collaboration with Adobe Research, Bangalore, India.
+I completed my Master’s (MS research) from IIT Kharagpur.
+I defended my thesis titled Computational Approaches for Online Reputation Monitoring [Modeling, Analysis, and Recommendation].
+This work resulted from a collaboration with Adobe Research, Bangalore, India.
 Here, we analyzed the textual content generated by brands on corporate websites and developed text classification and sentence-level recommendation solutions that assist reputation management experts.

 More details are provided in the Projects section below.

 July 2023 – Full paper “GeneMask: Fast Pretraining of Gene Sequences to Enable Few-shot Learning” accepted at the 26th European Conference on Artificial Intelligence (ECAI) 2023, Core A conference.

 Serving as reviewer for AAAI 2024 and EMNLP 2023